freeipa/ansible-freeipa/README.md

 * Repair mode for clients
 * Backup and restore, also to and from controller
 * Modules for automembership rule management
+* Modules for automount key management
 * Modules for automount location management
+* Modules for automount map management
 * Modules for config management
 * Modules for delegation management
 * Modules for dns config management